i2bc/dts-seq/README.md

 #### RNAseq Data

-- Protocole: R2 files were downloaded from ENA (acces: ??) into the local `Dts-seq/1_rawData` repository.
+- Protocol: R2 files were downloaded from ENA (access: ??) into the local `Dts-seq/1_rawData` repository.
 - Code to list all samples files:
 ```bash
 rep in A B C ; do for samples in 3-D 4-NT 5-nD ; do ls ${rep}${samples}_R2_fastq.gz ; done ; done